 EFSC Undergraduate Research Exhibition

 The Undergraduate Research Exhibition is held in the fall and spring semesters to give students an opportunity to present their research projects to the EFSC college-wide community.
-Registration to exhibit at the Spring 2019 event closed on April 22.
-Attend the Exhibition and check out all the student research on Wednesday, April 24, 2019 from 11 AM to 1 PM at the Melbourne Campus Student Union Multi-Purpose Room.
-Students from all four campuses will be presenting research at beginning, middle, or completed stages.
+The Spring 2019 event was held on Wednesday, April 24, 2019 at the Melbourne Campus Student Union Conference Center.
+Students may submit research by the November 1 deadline, with projects accepted at any stage — beginning, middle, or completed stages.
 Undergraduate research includes scholarly and creative projects in which students and at least one faculty or staff mentor are collaborative partners in examining, creating and sharing new knowledge or works in ways consistent with practices in the discipline.
 Students may register projects as oral, performing arts, poster or visual arts presentations.

 Oral Presentation - Oral presentations are given by reading a paper or presenting information using PowerPoint slides.
 An oral presentation will briefly summarize research to convey thesis, argument, purpose, research methods, conclusions and relevance to field.
 Oral presentations are given at assigned time slots with 15 minutes alloted for the presentation and questions from attendees.

 Performing Arts Presentation - Performing arts presentations include dramatic readings, dance, musical renditions and theatre along with an oral explanation of the work as a research project.
 The oral explanation should convey purpose, research methods, conclusions and relevance to field.
 Performance presentations are given at assigned time periods with 15 minutes for the presentation and to answer questions from attendees.